natenka/pyneng-book-en/docs/source/book/15_module_re/compile.rst

     In [68]: match = regex.search(line)

-Now search() should be called as the method of *regex* object.
-And pass the string as an argument.
+Now search() should be called as method of *regex* object.
+And pass a string as an argument.

 The result is a Match object: